MikeHopley/ftl-ships-strategy/index.md

 For example, on some ships I think it's optimal to run your pilot to doors during the FTL jump, for boarding defence...but it's **really** easy to forget you did this!
 Or on the Zoltan B, there is a fiddly tactic to optimise your weapon usage against enemies that have a shield buffer...but messing it up will depower your weapons!

 I've included these tactics because I *think* they are optimal.
-I'm not necessarily right about everything, however!
-With such small optimisations, it can be hard to judge.
+But with such small optimisations, it can be hard to judge.
 You might decide some tactics are incorrect, or too error-prone, or just too tedious to bother with.

 # Context